Excuses Aren't Leadership, So Stop Making Them

 Try this.
 Start with your own, private reflection on a situation where you know you made a mistake.
 Say, “I made a mistake.”
 Force yourself to stop there, but notice that your mind was racing ahead to fill in the “yeah, but.”
 To own your mistake, you have to eliminate the “yeah, but” excuses or blame.
 You made a mistake.
 Accept it (because, frankly, it’s no big deal).
 Keep doing this for a few weeks.
 Then try it with someone else.
 Tell them when you made a mistake.
 Don’t add in any rationalizations.
 Just let the mistake stand on its own.
 If you want to add something, add, “Here’s what I learned and here’s what I will do differently next time.”
 You’ll be amazed at how good this feels and at how much more you are perceived as a leader.

 Deb Calvert is a TLC Certified Master and expert on the evidence-based Five Exemplary Practices of Leaders.
-Book Deb today to speak at your leadership events, and subscribe to our blog for weekly articles on how to improve your leadership skills.
+Book Deb today to speak at your leadership events, and Subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog posts.